 You have the last word, enjoy it.

-- Feedback from agents and publishers is a different matter and we’ll be looking at that in coming weeks.
+PS: Feedback from professional editors, agents and publishers is a different matter and we’ll be looking at that in coming weeks.
 As Charlotte Bronte described so beautifully, positive attention from professionals (even in the form of a rejection) is invaluable and gives the writing its future.